DiscoBroccoli/jiebao/essays/Diary1.md

 And according to my therapist.
 "Not quite"...

 To make it simple.
 There is something called locus of control.
 Apparently I have a strong internal locus of control paired with the conditionning of associating hard work and suffering and success.
-I remember from a podcast with conan sharing the same feeling.
+I remember from a podcast with Conan and guest Stephen Colbert sharing the same feeling.
 Conan:" I hate...
 I hate... that it fucking works".
 I swear if I have the chance to appear on Fan Corrections I would tell them about the difference between correlation and causation.
 This is such a simple thought but made quite an impact on my mental health and growth.

 <!-- <p align="center">